Larstn/iLabs/README.md

 For our purposes, we defined two distinct types of control variables: Buttons (A control that can only take two values, often On/Off) and Slides (A control that can have a high number of values, anything more than 2).
 Each individual combination of values that control variables can take is a state of your experiment.

 To turn your experiment into an online experiment, please think about the states of your experiment.
 It is easier to digitize an experiment with fewer control variables.
-Try to think about the least number of control variables you would need to convey the point of the experiment and make the best use of the interactive features of the vLabs platform.
+Try to think about the least number of control variables you would need to convey the point of the experiment and make the best use of the interactive features of the iLabs platform.
 Sometimes, you can break up an experiment into multiple experiments to reduce the complexity.
 If you have figured out the control variables for your experiment, you have already done a big part of the required work.

 #### Example: Diffraction Experiment
 _Throughout this guide, we will use the Diffraction Experiment as an example.
 The recording of the Diffraction experiment can be found [online](http://ilabs.education/showExperiment?exp_id=5187247892594688)_